thrash-lab/viability_test/README.md

 Your output should look something like this:
  ```
-Estimating viability using 4 processors and 9999 bootstraps
-Minimum and maximum values are 0.01 and 0.06, respectively - refining:
-Testing values between 0.000 and 0.070 in increments of 0.001

         You simulated a DTE where you inoculated 500 wells with an average of 2 cells per well.
         A range of decreasing viability was tested using 9999 bootstraps per experiment.
         Your estimated relative abundance for your taxon of interest was:       50.000%